MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_express_root_error_status.md

 A ULONG representation of the contents of the PCI_EXPRESS_ROOT_ERROR_STATUS structure.

+#### - AdvancedErrorInterruptMessageNumber

+The MSI/MSI-X vector that is used for the interrupt messages that are generated in association with any of the status bits of the advanced error reporting capability.

 #### - CorrectableErrorReceived

 A single bit that indicates that a correctable error message has been received.

-#### - MultipleCorrectableErrorsReceived

-A single bit that indicates that multiple correctable error messages have been received.

-#### - UncorrectableErrorReceived

-A single bit that indicates that an uncorrectable error message has been received.

-#### - MultipleUncorrectableErrorsReceived
+#### - FatalErrorMessagesReceived

-A single bit that indicates that multiple uncorrectable error messages have been received.
+A single bit that indicates that one or more non-fatal uncorrectable error messages have been received.

 #### - FirstUncorrectableFatal